lightninglabs/lightning-terminal/README.md

 [Let's Encrypt Configuration](./doc/letsencrypt.md) doc for instructions on how to configure this.

-For more configuration options please see [configuring Terminal](./doc/configuring.md).
+If you would like to replace your existing LND instance with the one bundled with Terminal please see [configuring Terminal](./doc/configuring.md).

 ## Usage
 Read the [walkthrough](doc/WALKTHROUGH.md) document to learn more about how to use Lightning Terminal.